LGBTQ rights in Uganda: LGBTQ rights activism

 Uganda's main LGBTQ rights organization is Sexual Minorities Uganda (SMUG), founded in 2004 by Victor Mukasa.
 Frank Mugisha is the executive director and the winner of both the 2011 Robert F. Kennedy Human Rights Award and the 2011 Rafto Prize for his work on behalf of LGBTQ rights in Uganda.
 Its early years were relatively free from government interference, however its 2012 application for official registration was rejected by the Uganda Registration Services Bureau, the body which oversees non-government organisations (NGOs).
 The bureau's 2016 decision was challenged but was upheld by the High Court in 2018.
 The court's decision confirmed the bureau's legal right to withhold registration from SMUG as an organisation whose objectives "are in contravention of the laws of Uganda."
 While NGOs barred from registration could operate on an informal basis as "associations", they are restricted from opening bank accounts or seeking funding from donations.
 In 2019, the government revoked the permission to operate of more than twelve thousand NGOs.
 In August 2022, SMUG was ordered by the Uganda's NGO bureau to cease its operations altogether.

 In late 2014, LGBTQ Ugandans published the first issue of Bombastic magazine and launched the online platform Kuchu Times.
 These actions have been dubbed as a "Reclaiming the Media Campaign" by distinguished activist Kasha Jacqueline Nabagesera.
 She was awarded the Martin Ennals Award for Human Rights Defenders in 2011.

 Former Prime Minister Amama Mbabazi is the first Ugandan presidential candidate to openly oppose homophobia.
 He ran in the 2016 presidential election and came third.

 In November 2017, several police officers from the Kampala Metropolitan Police Area were ordered by police headquarters to attend a workshop on LGBTQ rights.
 A police spokesperson said: "What the training is aimed at, is to teach our field officers to appreciate that minorities have rights that should be respected."

 The term kuchu, of Swahili origin, is increasingly used by the Ugandan LGBTQ community.
 A documentary film, Call Me Kuchu, was released in 2012, focusing in part on the 2011 murder of LGBT activist David Kato.
+Kato's murder also inspired German-Dutch writer Lutz van Dijk to write the short novel Kampala – Hamburg: Roman einer Flucht.